gmlewis/go-reticulum/wago-analysis.md

-wago (`github.com/wago-org/wago`, local checkout `/Users/glenn/src/github.com/wago-org/wago`) is a **pure-Go, no-cgo WebAssembly JIT engine** (single-pass native codegen, Valent-Block/WARP derived): version 0.1.0, beta, Apache-2.0.
+wago (`github.com/wago-org/wago`, local checkout `/Users/glenn/src/github.com/wago-org/wago`) is a **pure-Go, no-cgo WebAssembly JIT engine** (single-pass native codegen, Valent-Block/WARP derived): Apache-2.0.
+At the 2026-09-09 pass the checkout was early 0.1.0 beta; at the 2026-09-11 re-review it is `v0.1.0-beta.7-7-g963b74d9`, with `CHANGELOG.md` documenting `v0.1.0-beta.8` (2026-09-10). **Pin a tagged release**, not `main`.

-Conformance pedigree (from its own docs): MVP spec suite fully passing (16,592 assertions); spec v2: 1,600 modules / 48,248 assertions, zero skips;
+Conformance pedigree (from its own docs; numbers refreshed in §10): MVP spec suite fully passing; Core 3.0 suite now cited as 2,226 modules / 58,038 assertions with zero failures/skips (`FEATURES.md`), plus Component Model Preview 2 as an Authority-gated external plugin (`wago-org/component-model`) and WASI kept out of core (`wago-org/wasi`).
-spec v3 clean on linux/amd64, linux/arm64, darwin/arm64; 96,972 checks pass /
-0 fail / 22 skip, 86.1% coverage (`VERIFICATION.md`).

 ### 1.1 Embedding API (verified by PoC)